lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 What can we learn from implementing the "sum-of-two-inputs" toy example?

 1. We can verify our previous thought-experiment that it is possible to find a winning ticket with only four weights that leads comparable error as the full 600 parameter model.
-2. For this simple task, the initialization of winning tickets might be less important than it is in other tasks.
+2. For this simple task, the initialization of winning tickets might be less important than it is in more complex tasks.
+The connectivity itself is more important.
 3. We see that a comparison with randomly permuted tickets is dangerous.
 The random permutation has lead to a "dead end", which may render the model untrainable.

 #### conclusion

 The lottery ticket hypothesis states that dense neural networks contain sparse subnetworks that can be trained in isolation to match the performance of the dense net.
-This phenomenon offers a novel interpretation of overparametrization, which leads to exponentially more draws from the lottery.
+This phenomenon offers a novel interpretation of overparametrization, which behaves as having much more draws (possible subnetworks) from the lottery.
 To benefit from their existence, one needs to find methods to identify winning tickets early and without training the full model at all.
 Some approaches already tackle this, while others focus on training methods that make neural networks more amenable to later pruning.
 If we could identify winning tickets early or transfer them to other domains, we would save substantial amounts of training effort.
 Winning tickets sometimes even outperform the original networks, which might have implications for our understanding of and the design of architectures and their initializations.
-We can further confirm that iterative magnitude pruning succeeds to finds winning tickets that correspond to human wisdom for a simple task.
+We can confirm that iterative magnitude pruning succeeds to finds winning tickets that correspond to human wisdom for a simple toy task.

 #### bonus material